 even Serenity knew for sure where I actually came from.

 parents would have been a replacement for the people who raised us.
 Certainly,

 not for Serenity, considering it was her real mom and dad who died.

 from, my older friend just remembered me showing up one night when she was

 about to turn seven.

 Her childish mind had

-thought God answered her prayer for a younger brother as a birthday present,
+thought God answered her prayer for a playmate as a birthday present, often

 But I doubted it was God, or